dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

-To generate these kinds of prompts, we started by asking a few different chat models to generate for us programs that made use of optionality.
+To generate these kinds of prompts, we started by asking a few different chat models to generate for us programs that made use of nullability .
 We prompted each model with:

 ```
 Generate me 100 typed python programs that use the optional type,